Harraseeket Historic District: Porter's Landing

 Porter's Landing, earlier known as Bartol's Landing for the family that owned land in the area, is located on the west side of the Harraseeket, south of Mast Landing.
 It includes a cohesive grouping of Federal and Greek Revival housing, built mainly in the early 19th century.
 These houses tend to be larger and with more elaborate detail than those found at Mast Landing.
 Unusual in the area is the Lane-Porter House, a Federal-period duplex with later Greek Revival alterations.
 Rufus Soule built many ships here after purchasing the yard in 1834.

 South Freeport

-South Freeport lies south of Porter's Landing, and has the largest concentration of historic resources of the area.
+South Freeport lies south of Porter's Landing, and has the largest concentration of historic resources of the area, including the 185 foot stone tower of Casco Castle, a resort that was destroyed in a 1914 fire.

 The buildings in this area are predominantly Greek Revival or of later 19th-century revival styles.
 The South Freeport Congregational Church, built in 1884, is a Queen Anne structure.
 The Ambrose Curtis House is a transitional Greek Revival-Italianate house, with a colonnaded facade and Italianate brackets.
 Also notable in the district are buildings of the Soule Shipyard, dating to the 1830s.